Television in Finland: Digital Systems, Channels & Programmes

 Plugs are European type C or F Picture

-Finland switched to Digital Video Broadcasting (DVB) in 2008.There are 2 common DVB standards in use in Finnish buildings, DVB-C and DVB-T. Less common is DVB-S. It's important to know which type your building uses to make sure your equipment can receive the signals, though hybrid DVB-T/C equipment is increasingly commonplace:
+Finland switched to Digital Video Broadcasting (DVB) in 2008.There are 2 common DVB standards in use in Finnish buildings, DVB-C and DVB-T / DVB-T2.
+Less common is DVB-S. It's important to know which type your building uses to make sure your equipment can receive the signals.
+Hybrid DVB-T/C equipment has become standard on new equipment.